|Jaime’s men ambush Ned and his party © HBO||The ambush and assassination of Louis of Orleans.|

 On a black and moonless Wednesday night, Louis had just finished visiting Queen Isabeau at the Hotel Saint-Paul.
 She had just given birth.
 If there was any truth to the rumors Isabeau and Louis were lovers, perhaps he was even visiting his own child.

 As Louis rode down the pitch-black rue Vieille du Temple on his way home, fifteen masked thugs — the Duke of Burgundy’s men — ambushed him.
-One man cut off the hand Louis was using to hold his horse’s reigns, and then all fifteen men mobbed Louis hacking and bludgeoning him to death with clubs, swords, axes.1 The thugs smashed in Louis’ head – scattering his brains along the road.2 The assassins left the duke’s body in the gutter.
+One man cut off the hand Louis was using to hold his horse’s reins, and then all fifteen men mobbed Louis hacking and bludgeoning him to death with clubs, swords, axes.1 The thugs smashed in Louis’ head – scattering his brains along the road.2 The assassins left the duke’s body in the gutter.

 At Louis’ funeral, John wept and proclaimed, “Never was a more treacherous murder.”
 Whether John shed crocodile tears or tears of remorse is hard to say.
 What is known is that this murdering duke, whose epithet was John the Fearless, lost his nerve and panicked.